Skip to content

 • Ensuring the Museum works with and for its audiences, communities and other key stakeholders (including major funders) in representing heritage and the history of the home.

-The Heritage and Communities committee is chaired by Trustee Alain Clapham and includes representatives from Voyage Youth, ensuring young people have an impact in a significant decision-making process at the Museum.
+The Heritage and Communities committee is chaired by a Trustee and includes representatives from Voyage Youth, ensuring young people have an impact in a significant decision-making process at the Museum.
 We hope this work will inform our exploration of colonial legacies in our collections and buildings in a collaborative process with our local communities.

 Next steps